 Child Eligibility.
-A child who is three or four years old on September 1 of the current year and not yet enrolled in kindergarten is eligible for an Early Learning Scholarship if the child's family has income equal to or less than 185 percent of the federal poverty level income for that year.
+A child who is three or four years old on September 1 of the current year and not yet enrolled in kindergarten is eligible for an Early Learning Scholarship if the child's family income is equal to or less than 185 percent of the federal poverty level income for that year.
+Any younger siblings of a child who qualifies for a scholarship are also eligible for a scholarship, as are the younger children of any parent who is 21 or younger if the parent is finishing high school or pursuing a GED.
+For fiscal year 2015, about 8 percent of scholarship recipients were less than three years old.